 A. The student would be held to the most up to date / revised minimum number of credits to graduate.

-A. No. To be academically eligible, a student needs to be on track to graduate and currently and previously enrolled in and passing the appropriate number of classes.
+A. No. To be academically eligible, a student needs to be on track to graduate, currently enrolled in and passing, and previously enrolled in and passing the appropriate number of classes.
 In this example, quarter one was not the previously transcripted grading period.

 A. A home school student must register with the local ESD and take an approved home school test by August 15 in order to be eligible to compete for their resident public school (or a private school physically located within the resident public school attendance boundary).
 (NOTE: The test is NOT required of students prior to entering the 9th grade for the first time or for students who transfer to home school between school years after previously being eligible at a member school.)